-All visitors, including volunteers, must agree to engage in a health screening process in order to gain admittance to schools during the school day.
+All visitors, including volunteers, must agree to engage in a health screening process in order to gain admittance to schools or district buildings during the school day.

 There will be no visitors to District facilities during school hours without prior appointment and/or prior approval of the school administration.